HHTseng/video-classification/README.md

 # Video Classification

-The repository builds a quick and simple code for video classification (or action recognition) using [UCF101](http://crcv.ucf.edu/data/UCF101.php) with PyTorch.
+The repository builds a **quick and simple** code for video classification (or action recognition) using [UCF101](http://crcv.ucf.edu/data/UCF101.php) with PyTorch.
 A video is viewed as a 3D image or several continuous 2D images (Fig.1).
-Here are two simple neural nets models:
+Below are two simple neural nets models:

 ## Dataset